heche-psb/wgd/README.md

 -sp, --speciestree, the species tree to perform rate correction, default None, if None was given, the rate correction analysis will be called off
 -rw, --reweight, flag option, whether to recalculate the weight per species pair, if the flag was set, the weight will be recalculated
 -or, --onlyrootout, flag option, whether to only conduct rate correction using the outgroup at root as outgroup, if the flag was set, only the outgroup at root will be used as outgroup
+-epk, --extraparanomeks, extra paranome Ks data to plot in the mixed Ks distribution, default None -ap, --anchorpoints, anchorpoints.txt file to plot anchor Ks in the mixed Ks distribution, default None -pk, --plotkde, flag option, whether to plot kde curve of orthologous Ks distribution over histogram in the mixed Ks distribution, if the flag was set, the kde curve will be plotted
+-pag, --plotapgmm, flag option, whether to plot mixture modeling of anchor Ks in the mixed Ks distribution, if the flag was set, the mixture modeling result of anchor Ks will be plotted
+-c, --components, the range of the number of components to fit in anchor Ks mixture modeling, default (1,4)
 ```

 The program `wgd mix` can realize the mixture model clustering analysis of *K*<sub>S</sub> age distribution.